-Risotto with summer vegetables is a wonderful dish that I first tasted in a trattoria in Rome.
 If you are feeling weary from cancer treatment and are looking for something tasty yet soothing, this dish is it.
-The vegetables are diced small, about the same size as the peas, cooked separately and stirred in at the very end so that they keep their color and bite.
-Now although you can make risotto the old fashioned way, with elbow grease and stirring, I don’t any more.
-I find a pressure cooker makes short work of risotto, a boon during cancer treatment when less work is definitely better, so that’s the method of choice here.
-That said, if you don’t have a pressure cooker, check Ann’s Tips for the classic way to make this easy, delicious summer treat.
-Enjoy!
+The vegetables are diced small, about the same size as the peas, cooked separately,... and stirred in at the very end so that they keep their color and bite.
+Although you can make risotto the old-fashioned way, with elbow grease and stirring, a pressure cooker makes short work of risotto — a boon during cancer treatment when less work is definitely better — so that’s the method of choice here.
+If you don’t have a pressure cooker, check our Chef Tips for the classic way to make this easy, delicious summer treat.

-- In a small pot, bring the stock to a boil over a high flame.
+In a small pot, bring the stock to a boil over high heat.
 Cover and turn the heat off.
 Set aside.

-- Meanwhile in a pressure cooker, over a medium high flame heat the olive oil.
+Meanwhile in a pressure cooker, heat the olive oil over medium-high heat.
 When it starts to ripple, add ½ the shallots and sprinkle with salt.
 Cook stirring until they turn transparent.

-- Add the rice and cook stirring until it starts to get translucent round the edges.
-Add the white wine and cook stirring until it is absorbed.
+Add the rice and cook, stirring until it starts to get translucent round the edges.
 Add all the warm stock.
 Stir to mix.
 Place the lid on the pressure cooker and lock.
-Once the pressure comes up, lower the heat to medium and cook 6 minutes.
+Once the pressure comes up, lower the heat to medium, and cook for 6 minutes.

-- Take the risotto back to the stove and quickly bring to a simmer over a medium-high flame.
-Stir the sautéed carrots and zucchini, then the frozen peas and cook 1 minute.
-Turn off the heat and vigorously stir in the remaining butter, the Parmesan and the lemon zest.
+Take the risotto back to the stove and quickly bring to a simmer over medium-high heat.
+Stir the sauteed carrots and zucchini, then the frozen peas and cook for 1 minute.
+Turn off the heat and vigorously stir in the remaining butter, Parmesan, and the lemon zest.
 Cover.
 Let sit for 5 minutes.
-The risotto will now be creamy looking instead of soupy, and the rice al dente.
+The risotto will now be creamy-looking instead of soupy, and the rice will be al dente.
 Taste for salt.
 Serve with extra grated cheese if desired.